SVijayB/URLShortener/README.md

 However, you can also automate this with a few simple steps.

-First, go to your working directory(Your repository), and in your terminal type : `npm init -y`
+1. Go to your working directory(Your repository), and in your terminal type : `npm init -y`

 This should create a package.json file.

-Now, in your terminal enter :
+2. In your terminal enter :

     `npm install --save-dev netlify-shortener`

 And this should add netlify-shortener to your node_modules.

-Now, you will have to edit your package.json file to include netlify-shortener in scripts and modify your baseURL
+3. You will have to edit your package.json file to include netlify-shortener in scripts and modify your baseURL

 <pre>
 {